Thank you for your interest in becoming a foster guardian with Kitty Devore Rescue!

 When fostering with KD, all visits to the veterinarian for your foster kitty must have approval from a KD administrator first.
 We will not reimburse for expenses incurred if the vet visit was not pre-approved.

 When a kitty has been fully vetted by our standards and is cleared for adoption, we have several ways to help them get adopted.
 We feature them on our website and list them on our Petfinder account, Adopt-a-Pet accounts, as well as our public Facebook page.

-KD is a Petsmart Partner rescue group.
+KD is a Petsmart and Petco Partner rescue group.
 We do hold regular adoption events nearly every Saturday at the Santa Ana Petsmart.
+We also have an in-store adoption venue where our cats can stay in-store at the Petco in Santee.
 All KD foster guardians are welcome and encouraged to bring their foster kitties for adoption exposure.
 Additionally, KD attends many major pet expo events that happen year-round in various counties of Southern California.
 Adoption events are open to all KD foster guardians interested in attending if their foster cat is ready for adoption.
 Event attendance is not required but is a wonderful way to get exposure for foster kitties seeking forever homes.